 An online warning claims to discusses a new drug known as “Molly”, supposedly a mixture of cocaine, crack, ecstasy, meth, and bath salts.
 Is this accurate?

 First, let’s take a look at the warning itself:

-Molly has been a common drug lately & everyone is trying it.
+“Molly has been a common drug lately & everyone is trying it.
 Pop 1 and your sweating?
 Let me explain why your sweating: Molly is a drug made up of cocaine, crack, ecstasy, meth & bath salt.
 It slows your heart rate 10x the normal limit & reeks havoc on your immune system with just one pill.
 Take two & it damages your brain without you even being able realize it.
 It becomes an addiction & soon a cry for help.
 By the fifth one you take, it starts killing your organs & preventing them from functioning as normal.
 It increases your chance of stroke & heart attack and can cause your lungs to stop functioning all together!
 It is a very powerful & VERY DANGEROUS drug!
 More harmful than crack itself.
 Many rappers are promoting it to involve young people in the manufacturing, selling, and usage of the drug.
 Spread the word to save lives of young people across the country!
-Show them the truth so they can make an informed & smart decision if they’re ever offered it.
+Show them the truth so they can make an informed & smart decision if they’re ever offered it.”

 What is Molly?

-The most common definition of Molly refers to the powder or crystalline form of Ecstasy, or MDMA (3,4-methylenedioxy-N-methamphetamine).
-The name “molly” may be short for “molecule” and this form of the drug is said to be more “pure” than regular Ecstasy pills.
+The warning above contains a number of inaccurate statements.
+Molly actually refers to the powder or crystalline form of Ecstasy, or MDMA (3,4-methylenedioxy-N-methamphetamine), which is not associated with cocaine, crack, or bath salt as claimed above.
+The powder and crystal form of the drug are said to be more “pure” than regular Ecstasy pills.

 - Increased motor activity

-- Increased heart rate
+- Increased sensory awareness

-- Increased blood pressure
+- Increased heart rate and blood pressure

 - Muscle tension